fahmiam2/danny_diner/README.md

 # danny_diner
 SQL Challenge was held by Danny MA.
-This is the Case Stuyd #1
+This is the Case Study #1